roc-lang/examples/examples/basic-json/README.md

 **URL Packages.** Both the imported platform and package are downloaded from a URL.
 Roc will download these as a tarball if they are not already present in the cache, confirm the contents match the file hash, and then build the application.

 **Roc Scripts.** Also this example demonstrates how Roc applications can be used as scripts.
 The file starts with a `#!/usr/bin/env roc` which tells the operating system on UNIX and MacOS to run this file as a script.
-This can then be done with the command `./hello-json.roc`.
-Note that you may need to make the file executable using `chmod 755 hello-json.roc`
+This can then be done with the command `./main.roc`.
+Note that you may need to make the file executable using `chmod 755 main.roc`